Learning Domain Invariant Representations by Joint Wasserstein Distance Minimization: Experiments

-In this section we briefly describe the MNIST vs.\ SVHN and the PACS scenarios, and the models trained on this data.
-More details are provided in the Supplement.
-In the MNIST vs.\ SVHN scenario, we only provide labels of 3000 randomly selected examples from each domain.
-MNIST images are brought to the SVHN format by scaling and setting each RGB component to the MNIST grayscale value.
-For experiments in Table \ref{table:main}, the feature extractor $F$ is a ResNet-18 \cite{he2016deep} and in Table \ref{table:semisup}, $F$ is the Conv-Large model from \cite{miyato2018virtual}.
-Both models take as input images of size $32 \times 32 \times 3$.
-We use small random translations of 2 pixels as well as color jittering as data augmentation.
-In the PACS dataset scenario, we randomly sample 500 labels from each domain.
+Our second scenario is based on the Office-Caltech dataset.
+It is composed of four domains (Amazon, Caltech, DSLR, Webcam) containing pictures of objects present in offices (such as monitors) from different sources, such as pictures from a real office, or ones with white backgrounds from an e-commerce website.
+There are 10 classes, and a varying number of samples depending on the domain (between 150 and 1100).
+We use the Decaf6\citep{donahue2014decaf} features with 4096 dimensions.
+We use the Resnet-18 architecture \cite{he2016deep}.
+We train a model on each possible bi-domain task (6 tasks) and average the resulting accuracies per domain.

+Our third and last scenario is based on the PACS dataset, which consists of 10000 examples, with 4 domains (Photo, Art, Cartoon, Sketch) and 7 classes.
+We simulate semi-labeled data by providing labels for only 500 randomly sampled images from each domain, and giving remaining images unlabeled.
 The classes and domains are imbalanced, i.e.\ contain a different number of examples.
 The images are resized to $224\times224\times3$, and a pipeline of data augmentation is applied based on RandAugment \cite{cubuk2020randaugment}.
-We use the Resnet-18 architecture.
+We again use the Resnet-18 architecture.
 On this dataset, we test domain invariance in a `one vs.\ rest' setting.

-In both cases, the classifier $C$ is a simple 2-layer MLP, and the discriminator $D$ a 3-layer MLP with spectral normalized weights \cite{miyato2018spectral}.
+In all our experiments, the classifier $f$ is a simple 2-layer MLP, and the discriminator $\varphi$ a 3-layer MLP with spectral normalized weights \cite{miyato2018spectral}.
 (On the multi-domain PACS, we use a discriminator for each domain, computed in a one-vs-rest manner.)
-The weights (hyperparameters) for each loss term is set to one, except the one of the discriminator which is set on the interval $[0.1, 1]$.
+The weights (hyperparameters) for each loss term $\lambda_p$ and $\lambda_q$ are set to one, as well as the discriminator's.
 Unless mentioned otherwise, the networks are trained for 20 to 50 epochs using the Adam \cite{kingma2014adam} optimizer.